vlang/v/doc/docs.md

 This simplifies the code and improves maintainability and readability.

 Functions can be used before their declaration:
-`add` and `sub` are declared after `main`, but can still be called from `main`.
+`add` and `sub` is declared after `main`, but can still be called from `main`.
-This is true for all declarations in V and eliminates the need of header files or thinking about the order of files and declarations.
+This is true for all declarations in V and eliminates the need for header files or thinking about the order of files and declarations.

 ```v